pasted/gw_meta_analysis_low_muscle_strength/README.md

-# Genome -wide meta-analysis of low muscle strength in older people
+# Genome-wide meta-analysis of low muscle strength in older people